 (b) a police officer assigned to the lock-up has taken charge of the intoxicated detainee.

-14. Property management at lock-ups
+14. Management etc. of personal property at lock-ups

 The CEO is responsible for the management and safekeeping of personal property held on behalf of —